Email archiving: Regulations and solutions companies should know about

 We all send emails.
 In fact, we send an awful lot of emails every single day.
 In 2015, the total number of emails sent and received worldwide exceeded 205 billion a day, with the average user partaking in 122 business-related email exchanges a day.
 Email is now a far bigger form of communication than postal letters; but if we all understand the importance of storing bank letters and receipts, why don’t we do the same for emails too?
 The truth is, if you’re operating a business, the law requires you to archive emails.
 Different countries have different rules and regulations regarding mail archiving, so it’s important to know where you stand.
-We’ll take you through the dos and don’ts of email archiving, focusing on the governing laws for the US, the UK, and Canada.
+We’ll take you through the dos and don’ts of email archiving, focusing on the governing laws for the US and Canada.

 What is email archiving?